 - (1) Consists of (i) 5,533,673 shares held by the David T. Mitchell Separate Property Trust, of which Mr. Mitchell is the sole trustee, (ii) 250,680 shares held by the Gabriel Thomas Mitchell Trust, of which Kimberley Totah is the sole trustee, (iii) 250,681 shares held by the Alexander Thomas Mitchell Trust, of which Kimberley Totah is the sole trustee, and (iv) 250,680 shares held by the Sean Thomas Mitchell Trust, of which Kimberley Totah is the sole trustee.
-Mr. Mitchell disclaims beneficial ownership of the shares held by each of the Gabriel Thomas Mitchell Trust, the Alexander Thomas Mitchell Trust and the Sean Thomas Mitchell Trust. - All such shares are issuable upon the exercise of options held by Dr. Gill that are exercisable within 60 days of March 26, 2010.
+Mr. Mitchell disclaims beneficial ownership of the shares held by each of the Gabriel Thomas Mitchell Trust, the Alexander Thomas Mitchell Trust and the Sean Thomas Mitchell Trust.

+- All such shares are issuable upon the exercise of options held by Dr. Gill that are exercisable within 60 days of March 26, 2010.
+All such shares are issuable upon the exercise of options held by Mr. Christensen that are exercisable within 60 days of March 26, 2010.
 Consists of (i) 18,000,000 shares held by Asia Pacific Growth Fund III, L.P. and (ii) 30,000 shares held by H&Q Asia Pacific, Ltd. Dr. Hsu is chairman of H&Q Asia Pacific, Ltd. and a member of the investment committee of the general partner of Asia Pacific Growth Fund III, L.P.
-Dr. Hsu disclaims beneficial ownership of the shares held by Asia Pacific Growth Fund III, L.P. and H&Q Asia Pacific, Ltd. - All such shares are issuable upon the exercise of options held by Dr. Perry that are exercisable within 60 days of March 26, 2010. - (5) (6) - All such shares are held by Dr. Achariyapaopan's wife, Ms. Pornphan Priebjrivat.

-Includes 204,583 shares issuable upon the exercise of options held by our current directors and executive officers that are exercisable within 60 days of March 26, 2010.
+Dr. Hsu disclaims beneficial ownership of the shares held by Asia Pacific Growth Fund III, L.P and H&Q Asia Pacific, - (5) (6) (7) - All such shares are issuable upon the exercise of options held by Dr. Perry that are exercisable within 60 days of March 26, 2010.
+All such shares are held by Dr. Achariyapaopan's wife, Ms. Pornphan Priebjrivat.
+Includes 234,583 shares issuable upon the exercise of options held by our current directors and executive officers that are exercisable within 60 days of March 26, 2010.